dolthub/dolt/doc/decent/architectures.md

 ### Decentralized Chunkstore Architecture

 Another potential architecture for decentralized apps uses a decentralized chunkstore (such as IPFS, Swarm, or Sia) rather than local databases.
 In this case, rather than each node maintaining a local datastore, Noms chunks are stored in a decentralized chunkstore.
-The underlying chunkstore is reponsible for making chunks available when needed.
+The underlying chunkstore is responsible for making chunks available when needed.

 ![Decentralized Architecture](./dist-arch.png)